rudi77/CarND-MPC-Project/README.md

 -v ref_v    The reference velocity
 -h          Help description
 ```

-## Model Predictive Control
-In Model Predictive Control (MPC) the task of following a trajectory can be seen as an optimization problem.
-The solution to this problem is an optimal trajectory.
-MPC involves simulating different actuator inputs, predicting trajectories and selecting the optimal trajectory, i.e. the one with the minimum cost.
-The optimal trajectory is re-calculated at every timestamp.
-Thus, it dynamically adapts its trajectory constantly.

-### MPC Algorithm
-1.)
-Define duration of trajectory T: This means that we have to define N and dt where N is the number of steps and dt is the duration of one timestep.
-A large N and a small dt provides very accurate results but also increases the computational cost and latency.
-A smaller N and a larger dt returns solutions which are more inaccurate but increases responsiveness of the controller.
-After some trial and error I defined N=15 and dt=0.05.

-2.)
-Define the vehicle model and constraints.

-3.)
-Define the cost function: The cost function should minimize the CTE and EPSI and is defined as follows.

 ## Kinematic Model
 In this project we implemented and used a kinematic model to model the vehicle.
 The kinematic model is a simplification of the dynamic model.
 It ignores forces, gravity and mass as opposed to a dynamic model and therefore maybe less accurate then the dynamic model.
 The model consists of a state, actuators and state update equations: